 Despite the great demand for plus size special occasion wear, we realised long ago that choice was limited.
 We then set out to create styles that allowed all our customers to feel both glamorous and comfortable on the day, whether Mother of the Bride or Groom, or simply attending a special occasion.
-We listened carefully to what women wanted, and over the years, have incorporated what we’ve learned into all our designs.
-We’ve picked up some great ideas along the way, so if you’re looking for your perfect outfit, but struggle with body image and are not sure where to start, then this article is for you!
+We listened carefully to what women wanted (for example beautiful outfits that hide the belly!) and over the years, have incorporated what we’ve learned into all our designs.
+We’ve picked up some great ideas along the way, so if you’re looking for your perfect slimming plus size outfit, but struggle with body image and are not sure where to start, then this article is for you!

 Rather than just following the latest fashion trends, it’s more important to find something that flatters you and your body shape.
 You want to feel confident and comfortable on these special days, that can often go on until the early hours!

 Here are our top ten styling tips for the fuller figure with advice on how to find a figure-flattering plus size outfit that will make you feel simply fabulous.

 - The key to a winning outfit is balance – your aim is for your figure to look in proportion.
 Most of us have some areas of our body that we’re not overly keen on and perhaps want to conceal, alongside others that we’re proud of and might like to show off!

 - Select fabrics that don’t cling but drape nicely.

 - Buy what fits your figure best and rely on colours and embellishments to divert the eye away from any imperfections.